That photo of a professor holding a student's baby while he taught? It's not the first time he's done that

 (CNN)By now, you've seen the photo on your social feed: A student, in a childcare bind, brings her baby to class.
 The physics professor holds the infant while he teaches.

-Even though the professor, Bruce Johnson, is amused the photo is being shared so wisely, he's surprised at the attention.
+Even though the professor, Bruce Johnson, is amused the photo is being shared so widely, he's surprised at the attention.

 That's because what he did isn't uncommon, he told CNN.
 This semester alone, two or three students have brought their kids to his class at Arkansas State University.